jtleek/modules/Capstone/environmental.md

 air.
 However, in many locations in the U.S. air pollution levels exceed the standards and thus those locations are in "non-attainment".

-The two pollutants that you will focus on in this project are `r poll1` and `r poll2`.
+The two pollutants that you will focus on in this project are O3 and NO2.

 ### Data